aboutcoders/job-bundle/Resources/docs/job-management.md

 ### Updating a job

-Use the following command to get to restart a job:
+Use the following command to get to update a job:

 ```php
 // modify the job